 Exams may only be made up due to extreme circumstances, at the discretion of the instructor, if arranged with the instructor before the scheduled exam period (at least 3 hrs. prior).
+All exams will be given in-person during the regularly scheduled lab time.
 There will be 5 midterms and a cumulative final exam.
 See the Tentative Schedule in Canvas for exam dates.
 Each exam will include new material covered in the corresponding unit, including lecture and lab material, and will also build on concepts covered in previous units.
 Exams will consist of multiple-choice, matching, fill in the blank, and short-answer/essay questions.
-All exams will be given in class.
 Forming study groups and attending tutoring sessions is highly recommended.